-A bit of trial and error shows that with r = 8 the probability is about 1.1%, and with r = 9 it is about 0.4%, so if the number of defective chips is 19 or more, or 1 or fewer, we should look for problems.
-If the number is high, we worry that the manufacturing process has a problem, or conceivably that the process that tests for defective chips is not working correctly.
-If the number is too low, the obvious culprit is that the testing procedure is broken, and is not detecting defective chips.
+A bit of trial and error shows that with r=8 the value is about 0.011, and with r=9 it is about 0.004, so if the number of defective chips is 19 or more, or 1 or fewer, we should look for problems.
+If the number is high, we worry that the manufacturing process has a problem, or conceivably that the process that tests for defective chips is not working correctly and is flagging good chips as defective.
+If the number is too low, we suspect that the testing procedure is broken, and is not detecting defective chips.